tcm5343/cycl/README.md

 ## Contributing

 `cycl` is being actively developed, instructions will come as it becomes more stable.
 Run `make` to see the available targets and their descriptions.
+To run tests using `tox`, you must install `tox` and `pyenv`.
+A VScode dev container is coming soon.

 To run specific tests: